image

 As a matter of fact, sometimes I use the capture and render method that I had written about fourteen years ago.

-I capture the subject lightly in pencil on the train and wait until I'm at a table in a coffee shop or at my desk at home before I render the final drawing in ink.
+Then I wait until I'm at a table in a coffee shop or at my desk at home before I render the final drawing in ink.

 Fourteen years ago, I sketched fairly heavily with the pencil as if it were just another pencil sketch.
 I now capture very lightly with a 2H pencil because it's easier to erase later.